 3. Invest In A Hygrometer And A Dehumidifier

 A hygrometer measures the exact amount of humidity in the environment.
-As you may know, creating medicinal-grade cannabis is all about precision.
+As you may know, creating medicinal-grade cannabis and ensuring people arent smoking moldy weed is all about precision.
 During curing, you should aim for 58%-62% humidity.
 Should the humidity exceed this limit, a dehumidifier will help to bring it down.

-Protecting your buds from the mold takes a lot of effort.
-Now that you have your delicious trichome laden colas that are free from bud rot, are you safe?
+Protecting your buds from mold takes a lot of effort.
+Now that you have your delicious trichome-laden colas that are free from bud rot, are you safe?
 Not quite yet.
-You still have one more leap to make; proper storage.
+You still have one more leap to make; proper long-term storage.
 This is how to do it.

 Best Way To Store Cannabis Buds To Prevent Molds